You are here

 - Associate's Degree and five (5) years of professional experience in research or sponsored programs.

 - No degree and six (6) years of professional experience in research or sponsored programs.*

 *Please contact firstname.lastname@example.org if you seek letters of attestation that are required.

 How to Apply for the aiM Higher Study Group

-- Application process is closed for the Fall 2017 study group.
+- The Application process is now closed for the Spring 2018 study group.

 - Ensure the applicant will be permitted time to attend guided study group every Friday for the 10-week period prior to CRA exam from 11:30 a.m. - 1:00 p.m.

 - Approve and sign Registration Form for CRA Study Group aiM Higher.